48 hours of eating and exploring in Hervey Bay

 Detour your Mary Poppins loving self to Maryborough on your way to the Bay for a walk around the city that inspired PL Travers to pen a story about a flying nanny, dancing penguins and a music-making chimney sweep.

-1pm: Stop in for coffee and a bite to eat at Bean Beat
+1pm: Stop in for coffee and a bite to eat at Enzo’s

 2pm: Check into your accommodation

 For a room with a view, check into Mantra Hervey Bay, overlooking the marina and Great Sandy Strait.
-Aside from the normal Mantra comforts, you’ll have a sizeable balcony to breathe in the sea air and take in a bird’s-eye-view of the yacht hardware bobbing around in the marina below.
-You might be tempted to test out the local foodie spots around the Marina.
-Try local fave Cafe Balaena for breakfast and sit back for sundowners and canapes at the Dock.
+Aside from the normal Mantra comforts, you’ll have a sizeable balcony to make the most of the birds-eye-view of the yacht hardware bobbing around in the marina below.
+BreakFree Great Sandy Straits is another great option if you’re hunting for accommodation around the marina.

 Built in the early 1900s to facilitate sugar, coal and timber export, today the Urangan Pier pylons serve a much greater purpose – fishing.
 Pop down with your rod and reel to join the fishermen who come here in the quest of a catch.
 The abundance of fish cleaning stations and seagulls circling the pier is good evidence that your afternoon efforts won’t be fruitless.